-In addition, the AFM developed further requirements on the basis of its discretionary powers to impose such requirements on a crowdfunding platform applying for a dispensation of the prohibition as described above.
+In addition, the AFM developed further requirements on the basis of its discretionary powers to impose such requirements on a Crowdfunding platform applying for a dispensation of the prohibition as described above.
 Due to the individual character of a dispensation, these additionally imposed requirements could differ between applicants.
 However, the AFM published the main list of additional requirements on its website.
 The AFM distinguishes requirements in respect of the business operations and requirements in respect of the provision of information.
-The AFM currently imposes the following additional requirements to a crowdfunding platform using the Lending model that applies for a dispensation:
+In addition to the requirements as described in paragraph 4 above, the AFM imposes the following additional requirements to a Crowdfunding platform using the Lending model that applies for a dispensation: